RobertRusev/NLP-FinHeadlines-MoodTracker/README.md

 1. Clone the repository:
 git clone https://github.com/YourUsername/NLP-FinHeadlines-MoodTracker.git

 2. Install the required dependencies.
-You can use the following command: pip install -r requirements.txt

 3. Preprocess the data and train the sentiment analysis model using the provided notebook or scripts.